Digital-Identity-Labs/prefixed_api_key/README.md

 [Prefixed API Key](https://github.com/seamapi/prefixed-api-key) library.
 It creates and verifies simple, random authentication tokens that have two useful prefix parts.

-This version is slightly different (it has a smaller set of functions and uses a slightly bigger character set) but appears to be compatible with the original.
+This version is a little different (it has a smaller set of functions and uses a slightly bigger character set) but appears to be compatible with the original.

 ## Installation